d3b4g/leonids/_posts/ROP-Emporium-ret2win64.md

 [40 chars of junk] + [address of ret2win]
 "A"*40             + "\x11\x08\x40"

-I know pwntool is a bit of over kill for a simple exploit like this, since im trying to learn more about the tool while improving my python skills.
-Here is the full exploit in python using pwn tools.
+Here is the full exploit using pwntools.

 ----
 ### ~ End ~
-Thats the end of ret2win challenge,looking forward to do other challenges and learn new stuf.Remember never stop having fun, and never stop learning, Cheers!
+Thats the end of ret2win challenge,looking forward to do other challenges and learn new stuf.Remember never stop learning, Cheers!.Exploit code for this challenge is on my github